Mendel at 200 webinar series

 Title: Epigenetics and it’s contributions to phenotypic variation within and between individuals: lessons from the X chromosome

 Biography: Professor Edith Heard obtained her PhD from the Imperial Cancer Research Fund (later Cancer Research UK), London.
 Thereafter, she spent nine years at the Institut Pasteur in Paris, before undertaking a one-year sabbatical at Cold Spring Harbor in the USA.
-In 2001, she set up her group at the Institut Curie and in 2010 became Director of the Institute’s Genetics and Developmental Biology Unit.
+In 2001, she set up her group at the Institut Curie and in 2010 she became Director of the Institute’s Genetics and Developmental Biology Unit.
 Edith was appointed as a Professor of the Collège de France in 2012, holding the Chair of Epigenetics and Cellular Memory.
-In January 2019, Edith started as Director General of EMBL.
+Since January 2019, Edith has been Director General of EMBL.

 Edit this page